Lexington Opera House: History

 The Lexington Opera House officially opened on July 19, 1887, with a concert by the Cincinnati Symphony, and in August hosted its first production of Our Angel by the Lizzie Evans Stock Company.
 Following the production, the Opera House quickly received widespread attention throughout the region.
 Over the years, the Opera House hosted a variety of notable performances with famous acts including Al Jolson, W.C.
 Fields, Will Rogers, Harry Houdini, Lillian Russell, Sarah Bernhardt and many more.

 Distinguished performances with elaborate details solidified the Opera House's popularity.
 In 1890, the production of Henley Regatta flooded the stage and the majority of the performance took place in rowboats; then, in 1893, the Country Circus featured 100 animals in a mile-long parade.
 For the production of Ben Hur, significant remodeling occurred to house an on-stage chariot race.
+The Kentucky Equal Rights Association (KERA) often used the Opera House for mass meetings, hosting famous international suffragists: Rev. Anna Howard Shaw spoke here on November 17, 1904; Grace Abbott of Hull House, Chicago spoke on Universal Suffrage Day, May 2, 1914; socialist and pacifist Vicountess Ethel Snowden, of England on November 8, 1915; and English suffragist Emmeline Pankhurst on January 7, 1920, for the 30th and last of the KERA conventions.

 The Opera House continued to successfully provide entertainment throughout the region for a quarter of a century.
 But, with cultural changes on the rise, the Opera House was unable to sustain management due to a decline in profits.
 The development of automobiles, radio entertainment and motion pictures mounted a myriad of obstacles that led to the downfall of live productions.

 The last live performance in the Opera House was The Arabian, in 1926.
 Soon after, the transformation into a movie house was launched.
 A false ceiling was attached to block off everything above the first balcony, and the box seats were enclosed with plasterboard.
 Occasionally, vaudeville and burlesque shows performed until 1936.